 OECD Home › Directorate for Financial and Enterprise Affairs › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Czech Republic.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Korea.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Denmark.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Italy.

 The Working Group is responsible for monitoring the implementation and enforcement of the OECD Anti-Bribery Convention, the 2009 Anti-Bribery Recommendation and related instruments.

 The OECD Anti-Corruption Division offers short-term internships of 2-6 months for qualified students.
 These internships provide students with the experience of working in an international organisation on anti-corruption issues and more specifically the OECD Anti-Bribery Convention.